jackyt1010/toxic-it-guy.github.io/content/post/CSAW CTF Qualification Round 2022 Crypto Writeup.md

 Finally, the flag is ```flag{aR3nT_U_tH3_RSA_ninJA}```

   ## Not Too Taxing
-For this problem, we just need to peroform the known plaintext attack for zip file.
+For this problem, we just need to perform the known plaintext attack for zip file.

 By the tool AZPR, we can recover the 3 encrypted keys:
 ![1](/img/CSAW-ctf-qualification-round2022/1.png)